Artificial Grass Installation Cost

 Is your existing artificial grass looking a bit worn or damaged?

 Removing artificial grass is a simple job that should be quite affordable.
-A professional gardener will charge between £200 – £250 per day that's required to remove your artificial grass.
+A professional gardener will charge between £200 and £250 per day that's required to remove your artificial grass.
 Once they've removed the old artificial grass, you should ensure that they inspect that the base is still in good condition before doing anything else.

 You could also consider removing the artificial turf yourself (as a DIY project).